 Major/Essential Duties of the Job: The Learning Specialist Intern will manage a caseload of at-risk student-athletes while developing and implementing individualized learning plans for assigned students with the purpose of developing academic skills and providing support, while continuing to assess and modify educational plans as needed.
-Specific job responsibilities include, but are not limited to, meeting individually with assigned students on a daily/weekly basis to identify individual learning needs and develop academic skills and communicating regularly with the appropriate stakeholders student’s progress, assisting with the day-to-day operations of the Learning Center, and working collaboratively with staff of the McNamara Academic Center for Student-Athletes to foster an environment conducive to learning for all student-athletes; individuals will also work closely with the Disability Resource Center Liaison to assist students with the registration process for accommodations through the University; and all other duties as assigned.
+Specific job responsibilities included, but are not limited to, meeting individually with assigned students on a daily/weekly basis to identify individual learning needs and develop academic skills and communicating regularly with the appropriate stakeholders student’s progress, assisting with the day-to-day operations of the Learning Center, and working collaboratively with staff of the Lindahl Academic Center to foster an environment conducive to learning for all student-athletes; individuals will also work closely with the Disability Resource Center Liaison to assist students with the registration process for accommodations through the University; and all other duties as assigned.
 This position will require flexible hours including some nights and weekends.

-Additional Information: The McNamara Academic Center is a student-athlete focused environment dedicated to guiding student-athletes to graduation, building positive relationships, and enhancing their overall experience.
+Additional Information: The Lindahl Academic Center is a student-athlete focused environment dedicated to guiding student-athletes to graduation, building positive relationships, and enhancing their overall experience.
 We strive to serve the University and our constituents with integrity and professionalism.

 Chosen candidate must successfully pass a criminal background check.